 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial output rose 8.2% in year-on-year terms in December, which was above November's 6.9% increase.
+Industrial output expanded 11.6% in year-on-year terms in May, which was a deterioration from April's 24.6% surge.

-Consumer prices rose 0.10% from the previous month in December, contrasting the 0.01% fall logged in November.
+Consumer prices fell 0.27% over the previous month in March, swinging from the 1.52% rise logged in February.